ninetales2002/Portfolio/Tableau Sales Dashboard/README.md

 - Order Date - Date on which the order is placed
 - Purchase Address - Address to where the order is shipped
 - Month, Sales, City, Hour - Extra attributes formed from the above.

+In order to get the geographic coordinates based on the information provided in the  *Purchase Address* column, geocoding functionality was integrated into data preprocessing using Python and Google Maps API.
+The procedure can be found in the file Sales_Data_Geocoding_with_Google_Maps_API.ipynb.

 <br>